puppetlabs/puppet-docs/source/pe/3.1/orchestration_puppet.markdown

     --force                      Bypass splay options when running
-    --server SERVER              Connect to a specific server or port --tags, --tag TAG            Restrict the run to specific tags --noop                       Do a noop run
+    --server SERVER              Connect to a specific server or port --tags, --tag TAG            Restrict the run to specific tags --noop                       Do a no-op run
-    --no-noop                    Do a run with noop disabled --environment ENVIRONMENT    Place the node in a specific environment for this run --splay                      Splay the run by up to splaylimit seconds --no-splay                   Do a run with splay disabled
+    --no-noop                    Do a run with no-op disabled --environment ENVIRONMENT    Place the node in a specific environment for this run --splay                      Splay the run by up to splaylimit seconds --no-splay                   Do a run with splay disabled